France’s Sarkozy Endorses Two-Speed Europe

 The once and possibly future president calls for different levels of integration for euro and non-euro states.

-Former French president Nicolas Sarkozy, who is hoping to return to power in an election next year, endorsed the concept of a two-speed Europe in an interview with Le Figaro, saying new treaties “must take into account the existence of two Europes — the Europe of the euro and the Europe of the 28.”
+Former French president Nicolas Sarkozy, who is hoping to return to power in an election next year, has endorsed the concept of a two-speed Europe in an interview with Le Figaro, saying new treaties “must take into account the existence of two Europes: the Europe of the euro and the Europe of the 28.”

 What is new is Sarkozy’s recognition that all 28 member states can no longer integrate at the same speed.